0xLeo/gesture-mouse-control/README.md

 - [x] grabcut as alternative/ enhancer for skin detector?
 Used as ground truth generator.
 - [x] Interactive image cropper to extract a skin sample (MouseRoi.py)
 - [x] Lucas-Kanade tracker to track hand features (LkTracker.py)
-- [ ] Contour, convex hull finder, gesture estimator
+- [ ] Count fingers.
+Fingers will be counted when motion stops so use can click.
+Number of fingers defines the click.
+Things to try:
+* Skin detection -> convex hull -> hull deflects
+* Homography between frame 0 and current one.
+* K-means on hsv -> find dominant colour -> paint it white ->
+ Hough lines
+* Edge detection -> Hough lines
 - [x] ~Face removal module~ (not really needed for now)
-- [ ] Hand centre estimator.
+- [x] ~Hand centre estimator.
 Centroid?
-Max inscribed circle?
+Max inscribed circle?~ Done pretty accurately by Haar detector
-- [ ] Library to interface with cursor
+- [ ] Library to interface with cursor (pyautogui)
 - [ ] Unit tests

 ### Algorithm description